aletheon/eleutherios-website/README.md

 Now, Donna’s request or forum to take a Holiday, is non-separate or can be seen or managed by more, than one person or business at a time.
 Including the Healthcare worker and Jetstar Airlines.

-Eleutherios, provides the tools, that people or businesses need in order to have a global or multi-stake holder (SME,NGO, government) conversation with one another.
+Eleutherios, provides the tools, that people or businesses need in order to have a global or multi-stake holder (SME, NGO, government) conversation with one another.

 #### Features: